 Pressure-Side Pool Cleaner

-Pressure-side cleaners either connect to the devoted return line that brings clean water back to the po
+Pressure-side cleaners either connect to the devoted return line that brings clean water back to the pool from the filter or by joining a dedicated cleaner line.

 .
 In some pool setups, they need the installation of a discreet booster pump to have the pressure they require to run, further increasing the price.